gao634/558_project/README.md

 ## Usage

 Currently, args in visualizer.py are not used.
 Directly run visualizer.py to run PRM.
-Change inputs directly in code as needed
+Change inputs directly in code as needed.
+Path finding for graph not implemented yet.

 ## Author